MAXIORBOY/Auto-Survey--Django--/README.md

 * type of vote:
   * single-choice
   * multi-choice (up to n choices)
-  * answer comparasion (beetween n random picked choices)
+  * answer comparasion (beetween n randomly picked choices)

 ## Launch:
 * From the command line, type ```python manage.py runserver```.
 Then launch any internet browser and go the site which will show up in the command line.